MarcoWorms/learn.js/README.md

 exampleObject.property // "value"
 ```

-Object is a really powerfull data type in JS, as you learn the next data types (Arrays/Lists and Functions) you'll see how easy it is to achieve high complexity solution with only these blocks.
+Object is a really powerful data type in JS, as you learn the next data types (Arrays/Lists and Functions) you'll see how easy it is to achieve high complexity solution with only these blocks.
 We use objects to aggregate data that has some kind of connection between them.
-Let's say you want to register a shirt on an ecommerce:
+Let's say you want to register a shirt on an e-commerce:

 ```js
 let shirt = {